One of the first things you learn about Sarah Spinner Liska, Ph.D., J.D., the new director of the Kent State University Museum, is her love of pink.

 "Her innovative leadership and proven track record will undoubtedly take the Kent State University Museum to new heights,” Petrella said.
 “We’ve seen an increase in programming that has brought fresh energy to the museum.
 Sarah’s innovative vision includes many student and community engagement opportunities, making the museum a vibrant hub for cultural and educational activities.”

-Since taking the helm of the school on July 1, Spinner Liska has wasted no time in developing a bevy of programs and events to make the museum more accessible to students and to raise its profile.
+Since taking the helm of the museum on July 1, Spinner Liska has wasted no time in developing a bevy of programs and events to make the museum more accessible to students and to raise its profile.

 A Student-Focused Vision